7 Kinds of Meditation and Their Benefits

 7. Tonglen meditation

-The last of the kinds of meditation that we’re going to talk about is the Tonglen meditation.
+The last one that we’re going to talk about is Tonglen.
 This helps you to connect to what makes you suffer, to accept pain, and free yourself from it.

 People have a tendency to run away from anything they think is negative or hurts them.
 However, this only makes the situation worse.

-Because of this, this kind of meditation lets you effectively fight these difficult circumstances that are present in your life.
+Therefore, this meditating technique lets you effectively fight these difficult circumstances that are present in your life.

-Tonglen meditation helps you to get rid of negativity and to be compassionate and empathetic.
-Because of this, besides meditation, there is also a special attention to breathing.
+Tonglen helps you to get rid of negativity and to be compassionate and empathetic.
+Because of this there is also a special attention to breathing.

 Have you tried one of these kinds of meditation or a variation of one?
 Even though they are all positive, some are focused more on certain elements than others.
 The wonderful part is you can choose which works best for what you want the most and need to heal.